ibm-cloud-docs/Registry/registry_security_enforce.md

 ## Customizing policies
 {: #customize_policies}

-You can change the policy that IBM Container Image Security Enforcement uses to permit images, either at the cluster or Kubernetes namespace level.
+You can change the policy that Container Image Security Enforcement uses to permit images, either at the cluster or Kubernetes namespace level.
 In the policy, you can specify different enforcement rules for different images.
 {:shortdesc}

 You must have some policy set.
 Otherwise, deployments to your cluster fail.
-If you do not want any image security policies enforced, [remove security enforcement](#remove).
+If you do not want any image security policies enforced, [remove Container Image Security Enforcement](#remove).
 {:tip}

 When you apply a deployment, Container Image Security Enforcement checks whether the Kubernetes namespace that you are deploying to has a policy to apply.
 If it does not, Container Image Security Enforcement uses the cluster-wide policy.
 Your deployment is denied if no namespace or cluster-wide policy exists.